 Higher Credit Scores

 Most lenders have begun requiring higher credit scores amid COVID-19.
-According to the most recent Housing Finance at a Glance Chartbook from the Urban Institute, the average FICO score of a mortgage borrower rose to around 740 in July 2020.
+According to the May 2021 Housing Finance at a Glance Chartbook from the Urban Institute, the median FICO score of a mortgage borrower is 745.
 As the report explains, “Access to credit remains tight, especially for lower FICO borrowers.
-The median FICO for current purchase loans is about 40 points higher than the pre-housing crisis level of around 700.”
+The median FICO for current purchase loans is about 45 points higher than the pre-housing crisis level of around 700.”

 Lenders are even raising credit limits on Federal Housing Administration (FHA) loans, which technically allow for scores as low as 500.
-According to data from mortgage technology provider Ellie Mae, the average score on an FHA refinance was 679 in July 2020.
-That’s up from 668 one year ago.
-Across all types of refinances, more than 70% of all borrowers had a score of 750 or above in July 2020.
+According to data from mortgage technology provider ICE, the average score on an FHA refinance was 670 in April 2021.
+That’s up from 660 in February 2020, before the pandemic.
+Across all types of refinances, more than 65% of all borrowers had a score of 750 or above in April 2021.

-Soon, refinancing also will come with a new fee.
+Refinancing also comes with a new fee.
 Called the Adverse Market Fee, it will amount to 0.5% of the loan amount (as long as the loan is $125,000 or more).

 Though this fee will technically be paid by mortgage lenders, it will be passed down to borrowers through higher interest rates and other fees.
-The fee officially takes effect on Dec.
+The fee took effect on Dec.
 1, 2020.

 Fewer Cash-Out and Jumbo Options

 As Kaminski noted, cash-out refinances are harder to come by in light of the pandemic.
-With cash-out refinances—which allow borrowers to take out a larger loan and then keep the difference in cash—lenders face extra risk.
-Both Fannie Mae and Freddie Mac have said they will not purchase from lenders cash-out loans that have entered delinquency.
-That means lenders must keep these loans in their portfolios and retain the risks themselves.
+With cash-out refinances, which allow borrowers to take out a larger loan and then keep the difference in cash, lenders face extra risk.

-As a result of tougher rules from secondary mortgage market makers that buy and bundle individual mortgages, borrowers may come across lenders that have reduced their cash-out offerings or eliminated them altogether, such as Wells Fargo.
+As a result of tougher rules from secondary mortgage market makers that buy and bundle individual mortgages, borrowers may come across lenders that have reduced their cash-out offerings or eliminated them altogether.

 Possible Delays Along the Way

-The pandemic has slowed down many parts of the mortgage process, and refinance loans are taking significantly longer than usual to process.
-In July, the average refinance loan closed in 50 days.
-That’s up from 33 days in April 2019.
+The pandemic slowed down many parts of the mortgage process, and refinance loans are taking significantly longer than usual to process.
+In April 2021, the average refinance loan closed in 53 days.
+That’s up from 45 days in December 2019.

 According to an analysis from the Brookings Institution, the pandemic might delay any or all of these steps in the process:

-- Title search: This requires access to public records offices that may be closed in certain areas.
+- Title search: This requires access to public records offices that may have been closed in certain areas.

 - Employment verification: This could be hindered by remote work arrangements, making it hard to reach employers and HR departments.
 Some lenders might require extra layers of verification as well.